 However, while the majority of organizations with a SOC have skilled analysts who handle threat hunting, evidence indicates that many organizations face a range of challenges with the effectiveness of their threat hunting tools and programs.

-In this article, we’ll review four important requirements for building an effective threat hunting toolset:
+In this article, we’ll review a four point checklist for building an effective threat hunting toolset:

 The ineffectiveness of threat hunting teams is an ongoing source of frustration and pain, according to a survey by the Ponemon Institute.
 54% of respondents say their organizations have a threat hunting team, which is the good news.
 The not-so-good news, however, is that nearly half of those who have threat hunters on the payroll (45%) say their organization is not effectively leveraging the skills of threat hunters to stop security incidents.
 And another 16% say they aren’t even sure whether their threat hunting activities are effective or not.